 Set Realistic Goals: Learn how to set achievable, meaningful goals that align with your personal passions.

 There are so many reasons a midlife or older woman might want to start a business.
 The best one might be to be able to finance the best retirement possible.
 One where you are able to live your dreams, help your children, and leave a legacy.
 Even if you never saved a dime towards retirement, it is not too late!
-Be inspired by women entrepreneurs who started after 50!
+Look at these inspiring women entrepreneurs who started after 50!

 I’m about to turn 57, and The Middle Girls is one of the best things I’ve done yet!